onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

       (read-ledger))
 ```

-The nemesis was configured to [partition random halves](https://github.com/aphyr/jepsen/blob/master/jepsen/src/jepsen/nemesis.clj#L99)
+The nemesis is configured to [partition random halves](https://github.com/aphyr/jepsen/blob/master/jepsen/src/jepsen/nemesis.clj#L99)
 of the network, and in an alternate test, partition via the [bridge nemesis](https://github.com/aphyr/jepsen/blob/master/jepsen/src/jepsen/nemesis.clj#L59).

-The final phase of the test was to read the ledger back.
+The final phase of the test is to read the ledger back.
 BookKeeper only allows
 a ledger to only be written to by a single ledger handle, and guarantees that
 values read from a ledger will be in the order that they were written.
 This
 makes it rather easy to test for correctness: we simply read back the ledger,